IllyaGordy/CPS713-DataEncyptionStandard/README.md

-CPS713-DataEncyptionStandard

-/* CPS713 - Lab #1
+CPS713 - Lab #1 - Data Encyption Standard

- *      Building a mini-DES encryption/decryption
+Building a mini-DES encryption/decryption

- *
- *      By: Illya Gordiyenko
+By: Illya Gordiyenko

- *
- *      The Code produces an input initially for the plaintext, the key and a default
- *      null valued ciphertext.
-It then runs the encryption algorithm and produces the
+The Code produces an input initially for the plaintext, the key and a default null valued ciphertext.
+It then runs the encryption algorithm and produces the final key.
- *      final key.
 Comments are made though the code to make it easier to understand.
- *      As well there is a function showbits to allow for easy bit level view of the
+As well there is a function showbits to allow for easy bit level view of the values.
- *      values.
- */

 ============================

 A mini Data Encryption Standard system